 In this footage, the Riders are running the T formation offence, one of the great early offences that features three running backs in a line behind the quarterback.
 Invented by Walter Camp in 1882 the T Formation had started to go out of vogue by 1949 as more teams looked to throw the ball more often.
 The Riders had opted for a more “modern” approach in Winnipeg but went back the T formation to great effect.
 George Hallas and the Chicago Bears used it to power to a 73-0 win in the 1940 NFL Championship Game and it is so associated with Bears football that it is referenced in their fight song.
 The University of Oklahoma won three straight American college football championships by using the T formation in the 1950s.

 This footage is part of a series of reels of 16-mm film that was recently digitized by Bird Films in Regina.
-We would like to thank Bird Films and our funding partners for their cooperation and support to allow us to make this footage more accessible.
+We would like to thank the Government of Canada’s COVID-19 Emergency Support Fund for Heritage Organizations and Bird Films in Regina for their cooperation and support to allow us to make this footage more accessible.

 There is close to 15 minutes of footage from the 1949 game.
 In addition, some footage from the 1951 Grey Cup has also been digitized.
 The Riders lost that game 21-14 to the Ottawa Rough Riders.

 The official Grey Cup highlight films from 1966, 1967, 1969, and 1972 have also digitized as part of our permanent collection.